World System Teletext: WST in the United States

 WST saw some use in the United States in the 1980s, for the Electra service, which was carried on SuperStation WTBS (now TBS).
 It was also used for other teletext services on other television stations and networks in the US.

 Zenith in the US also included built-in WST teletext decoders in their higher-end models of TV sets, such as their Digital System 3 line throughout the 1980s.
 Also, Dick Smith Electronics offered through their American distributors a WST teletext decoder in the form of a set-top box, which was sold as a kit.

 This was all in competition to another teletext standard developed exclusively in North America, NABTS (North American Broadcast Teletext Standard).
-It was developed in Canada by Norpak, and was used by CBS for their ExtraVision service and for a very short time by NBC for their NBC Teletext in the mid-1980s.
+It was developed in Canada by Norpak, and was used by CBS for their ExtraVision service and for a very short time by NBC for their NBC Teletext service in the mid-1980s.
 However, NABTS never became as successful as WST in the American continent, since NABTS was a more advanced technology, which required a much more complicated and expensive decoder (even though it had improved graphics capability over WST).